| AS QUICK AS CAN BE based on

 "Best hurry then," Lee said.

 "But this is an opportunity to learn, it is not?
 To delve deeply into the observational person's role?
-Do you think you could loan me the, how you call it -- the appropriate duds?"
+Do you think that you could loan me the, how you call it -- the proper duds?"

-"Are you implying I have a Speedy Movers wardrobe?"
+"Are you implying I have the kind of shirts and pants that belong in a Speedy Movers wardrobe?"
 Lee asked.

-"Yarg, you guys," Tory admonished, "the main item on the agenda is getting Sammy Hill's briefcase and whatever's in it to her without further delay."
+"Golly, you guys," Tory admonished, "the main item on the agenda is to hurry up and get Sammy Hill's suitcase and the contents to her."

-"I will return everything," said the Princess sincerely as they assembled her unisex and utilitarian costume of khaki pants, loafers, denim shirt, baseball cap, hazard vest, tool belt.
+"I will return everything," said the Princess sincerely as they assembled her unisex and strictly utilitarian costume.
+She looked quite unstoppable dressed in khaki pants, loafers, denim shirt, Mariners baseball cap, hazard vest and tool belt.

-"And there she goes," said Lee, watching the Princess drive off in her lime green Acura.
+"And there she goes," said Lee as they watched the Princess drive off in her lime green Acura.

-"Do you think this is okay?" asked Tory, from the living room.
+"Do you think this is going to be okay?" asked Tory.
 "I'm uneasy."

-"Here," said the woman overfilling the doorway.
+"Here," said the woman who overfilled the doorway.
 "Take it easy; it doesn't lock and the clasp is screwed up."

-"You can relax; your goods will be gently treated and arrive safely in the care of Speedy Movers."
+"You can rest assured these goods will be gently treated and arrive safely and according to instructions in the careful hands of Speedy Movers."

 The woman snorted rather like a pig, thought the Princess as she carried the small case to the car in an atmospheric whirl.
-It was an exciting night in the hills.
-The cool rain velvety, the streetlight's gauzy.
-Capitol Hill flush with the skyline.
-On Magnolia Hill, Beacon Hill, Broadway and downtown along the waterfront, sirens and whistles started and died without excuse or explanation.
+It was a typical night in Seattle -- the cool rain velvety, the streetlights gauzy, Capitol Hill flush with the skyline.
+On Magnolia Hill, Beacon Hill, Broadway, and downtown along the waterfront, sirens and whistles started and stopped without explanation.

-She pitched the broken case onto the backseat.
+The Princess pitched the shabby case onto the backseat.
 Alas, she was not gentle and yet.
-"Bien, bien, bien," she said, shining the borrowed flashlight on the forest green floor.Bushy red wig, gloshine red spike heels, padded red body suit, red mesh hose.
-The Princess laid these items carefully on the seat.
+"Bien, bien, bien," she said, shining the borrowed flashlight on the floor.Bushy red wig, gloshine red spike heels, padded red body suit, red mesh hose.
+The Princess carefully laid these items on the seat.
 Still on the floor, red velvet mini.
 Still in the case, Merry Widow corset from Maidenform and Bachelor's Carnation tube lipstick from Revlon.

-She thrust her hands into the pockets of her vest where she found an official embossed card that read: Lee Ward, Special Inspector, Seattle Metropolitan Police.
-Here I come, ready or not, she told herself; seizing the day; adventure is mine.
+She thrust her hands into the pockets of Lee's vest where she found an official embossed card that read: Lee Ward, Special Inspector, Seattle Metropolitan Police.
+All of this has been put into my hands for a reason.
+Well, here I come, ready or not.
+Adventure is mine.
+The Princess believed in seizing the day.

-10 minutes later she parked on Third 3 blocks south of the Morris.
-She emerged and, carrying a sizable box in both arms, hustled down the Avenue to the stage door entrance, heels clicking.
-There, under moth clad light, only the bright red of the heels showed.
+Ten minutes later she parked on Third Avenue three blocks south of the Morris.
+She emerged from the car and, carrying a sizable box in both arms, hustled down the Avenue to the stage door entrance, heels clicking.
+There, under moth clad light, only the bright red heels showed.
 The doorkeeper, grabbing a smoke and scratching an armpit, asked the question, "yes?"

 "I'll take it in for you; she's already here."